-- Wide ranging opportunities for pupil voice - Consistent support for all children from trained teams of pastoral, educational support, teaching assistants and other agencies, where appropriate, including those children with SEND - Offering a range of challenging curricular and extra-curricular opportunities, including trips and residentials - A balanced curriculum with opportunities for intellectual, physical, and expressive development - Encouraging independence in learning
+Wide ranging opportunities for pupil voice

-- Using a range of teaching styles, appropriate to pupils' age, ability, and level of maturity - Using a range of resources, including the PSHE Association and Votes for Schools materials, to raise self-esteem and confidence levels - Praise for progress through challenging work and effort - A range of rewards, including verbal praise, house points, certificates, prizes, and responsibilities - Celebration assemblies - Displaying pupils' work, which reflects the pupil population - Recognising when pupils have gone above and beyond - Positive and collaborative staff culture, visible to pupils - Positive and open parental engagement - Positive school culture with opportunities for building up our school community - Equal opportunities; for example: choice of sport, democratic process for elections onto School Council, everyone invited to participate in Play Leaders - Teaching about mental wellbeing and how to manage emotions - The language of Growth Mindset, grit, determination, and perseverance
+- Consistent support for all children from trained teams of pastoral, educational support, teaching assistants and other agencies, where appropriate, including those children with SEND - Offering a range of challenging curricular and extra-curricular opportunities, including trips and residentials - A balanced curriculum with opportunities for intellectual, physical, and expressive development - Encouraging independence in learning - Using a range of teaching styles, appropriate to pupils' age, ability, and level of maturity - Using a range of resources, including the PSHE Association and Votes for Schools materials, to raise self-esteem and confidence levels. - Praise for progress through challenging work and effort - A range of rewards, including verbal praise, house points, certificates, prizes, and responsibilities - Celebration assemblies - Displaying pupils' work, which reflects the pupil population. - Recognising when pupils have gone above and beyond. - Positive and collaborative staff culture, visible to pupils - Positive and open parental engagement - Positive school culture with opportunities for building up our school community. - Equal opportunities; for example: choice of sport, democratic process for elections onto School Council and our Eco Team, and everyone invited to participate in Play Leaders - Teaching about mental wellbeing and how to manage emotions using Zones of Regulation as a tool. - The language of Growth Mindset, grit, determination, and perseverance